truar/cloudcmr-v2/Readme.md

 - Improving customer experience
 - Having a proper scalable system with quick failover

-Currently, with Spring Boot 2.3.3 and an OpenJDK11 on Docker, the start time is arougn 25seconds, which is causing timeout on first request.
+Currently, with Spring Boot 2.3.3 and an OpenJDK11 on Docker, the start time is around 25seconds, which is causing timeout on first request.

 Following the Cloud Run documentation, here are the steps done to decrease boot time